Clinical/Medical Laboratory Science

 Online Clinical/Medical Laboratory Science Programs

-In 2018-2019, 963 schools offered a clinical laboratory science program of some type.
+In the 2018-2019 academic year, 963 schools offered some type of clinical/medical laboratory science program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|